Technoliberalism: Citizen responsibility

 Citizen responsibility in ‘Technoliberalism’ refers to the protection of the individuals' freedom while maintaining that of others.

 Techno-liberals look for change.
 By their nature, they're not satisfied with the way things are and want to find new ways to do things.
 Liberals in technology arena move a society forward as the opportunists.
 Techno-liberalism represents socio-cultural perspectives that imply all human endeavors.
 This includes how we develop and use technology, especially computer technology.
 In the technology arena, liberalism normally points to innovation and risk-taking.
 Furthermore, if you're a techno-liberal in information technology, the future can't come soon enough.
 For those who see the true promise of the web for multi-media and as a general platform for application software, the Internet is still far too slow and primitive.

 Worldwide examples

 Technoliberalism is a good example of liberalism with Scientific and technological advancement plus advanced education, but there is no country that adheres to technoliberalism.
+There are no examples of Real World Application of this form of Government.